Davies70/z-Commerce/README.md

 - Start the Strapi server by running npm run develop in the api directory.
 - Open http://localhost:3000 in your browser to view the website.

-Note: You will need to have Node.js and MongoDB installed on your local machine.
+Note: You will need to have Node.js and MySQL installed on your local machine.

 ## Features